alex-d-bondarev/string-calculator/README.md

 1. Update parsed results afterwards and invert all operands to the left of each difference operand
 1. Parse from right to left.

-Second option is easier and avoids spaghetti code.
-The parsed expressions will look like:
+Second option is easier and simplifies the code:
 1. expression like "10 - 2 + 4 - 5 + 6 = 13" will be calculated as "((((10 - 2) + 4) - 5) + 6) = 13"
 1. expression like "10 - 2 - 4 + 5 - 6 = 3" will be calculated as "((((10 - 2) - 4) + 5) - 6) = 3"
 ```